YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/10_localization.rst

 When running on the client side, YUI can detect the browser settings to select the default translation and date format.
-On the server, the preferred language and date format is determined by HTTP header the order of languages listed in the mojit controller.
+On the server, the preferred language and date format is determined by HTTP header from the client and the order of languages listed in the mojit controller.

 Fortunately, Mojito lets you configure applications to run on either the server or client side.
 Because this code example illustrates how to localize your